8 Best Crankbait Lures + Buying Guide

 Crankbait Buyer’s Guide

-We have put together some of the most important criteria for selecting the perfect crankbait for your needs.
-This really depends on the type of fish you are targeting and even the time of year.
-Fish often shelter in different depths with changing water temperatures, and you will need to have a good understanding of what depth you need to target before selecting a lure.
+We have compiled some of the most important criteria for selecting the perfect crankbait for your needs.
+This depends on the type of fish you are targeting and even the time of year.
+Fish often shelter in different depths with changing water temperatures, and you will need to understand what depth you need to target before selecting a lure.

 What is the Difference between a Crankbait and a Jerkbait?